 Carleton Farm - Lake Stevens, WA

-ick your own pumpkin from the vine.
-Pumpkins are priced starting at $1 and they do have giant pumpkins.
+Pick your own pumpkin from the vine.
 Open daily from late September through Halloween.
 A 4 acre maze lets visitors play Farm Scene Investigation during the day.
 On Friday and Saturday nights, as well as during the Haunted Swamp and Zombie Farm, you can try to survive the maze in the dark with a flashlight.
 Past themes have included Farm Scene Investigation (2013), Go Hog Wild (2012) And Cinderella (2011).
-Admission to the maze is $6 per person during the day and $10 per person at night.
-Ages 3 and under are free during the day.
-There is also a special family deal during the day allowing two adults and four children up to age 18 for $25.
-Other activities: farm animals, farm market and a variety of weekend activities including hayrides, pony express train, kids barn and pumpkin cannon.
+Other activities: farm animals, farm market and a variety of weekend activities including hayrides, zombie paintball, zipline, pony express train, kids barn and pumpkin cannon.
 About the farm: It is a 60-acre farm located along the Ebey Slough in the north end of the Snohomish Valley.
 The address is 630 Sunnyside Blvd SE, Lake Stevens, WA 98258.
 It is about 31 miles north of Seattle.

 Carpinito Brothers, Inc. - Kent, WA